prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 Iceberg to PrestoDB type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connector maps Iceberg types to the corresponding PrestoDB types:
+Map of Iceberg types to the relevant PrestoDB types:

 .. list-table:: Iceberg to PrestoDB type mapping
   :widths: 50, 50